 Ideal for Dimension Tables smaller than 2GB

-Hash - Rows are distributed across nodes using a "distribution column".
-SQL DW uses this column to distribute the data across nodes, keeping all rows with the same value in the same node.
+Hash - Rows are distributed across nodes using a "distribution column". the SQL Pool uses this column to distribute the data across nodes, keeping all rows with the same value in the same node.
 This option delivers the highest query performance for joins and aggregations on large tables.

 Ideal for Fact Tables and Dimensions larger than 2GB